Rajpratik71/Mininet-wiki/FAQ.md

         mininet> dpctl dump-flows s1

+or

+        mininet> s1 ovs-ofctl dump-flows s1

+or

+        mininet> sh ovs-ofctl dump-flows s1

+(assuming `s1` is in the root namespace).

 3. If you want to open up a listening port on the switch, you need to specify the base listening port, e.g.

         net = Mininet( topo=topo, listenPort=6634 )